 - I am passionate about Guernsey using technology to benefit the community

 - I am interested in how technology can improve public services

-First of all, I was very impressed and surprised by how keen people were to meet up and chat about the journey Estonia have been on to get to where they are.
-They clearly understand the value of collaboration in todays global economy.
+First of all, I was very impressed and surprised by how keen people were to meet up and chat about the journey Estonia has been on to get to where they are.
+They clearly understand the value of collaboration in today’s global economy.

 From a connectivity perspective, by 1997 97% of schools in Estonia had internet access, today they view internet access as a social right like drinking from a birch tree.

-Key people such as Taavi Kotka (Government CIO) worked tirelessly on creating the vision for where Estonia could be and engaging with the right people and organisations to achieve the vision of a digital society.
-Oliver, Cybernetica CEO, outlined that the Estonian government was not a rich government, it was not in the position to spend millions on complex BIG IT solutions.
+Key people such as Taavi Kotka (Government CIO) worked tirelessly on creating the vision for where Estonia could be and engaging with the right people and organisations to achieve the vision of a Digital Society.
+Oliver outlined that the Estonian government was not a rich government, it was not in the position to spend millions on complex BIG IT solutions.

 The focus started on building an environment and culture where the public and private sector could work together for the benefit of the nation, a radical approach!

 Oliver stated that a huge benefit to Estonia was the lack of legacy applications, hardware and infrastructure.
 They were able to develop from the ground up, essentially a greenfield site where they could focus on requirements that would bring benefits to the Estonian citizens and improve collaboration across government departments.
 They didn’t have the distraction of how to handle ageing applications, hardware or ineffective and inefficient manual processes.